israelali1424/SIE_Notes/chapter_12_ annuities_.md

 **Types of Annuities**:
 1. Fixed Annuity
+A fixed annuity is a contract with an insurance company which provides a regular stream of fixed payments to the investor (annuitant).
+In the face of inflation, these payments will represent less purchasing power for the investor, thus making them relatively unattractive in this scenario.
+The other products listed here will keep pace with inflation and provide the necessary cushion that an investor may be seeking.
     - Return guaranteed at fixed rate by insurance company
     - Risks: Insurer insolvency, purchasing power/inflation risk
     - Premiums invested in insurer's general account